JaredLGillespie/proxyscrape/README.rst

     :alt: PyPI - License
     :target: https://pypi.org/project/proxyscrape/

 A library for retrieving free proxies (HTTP, HTTPS, SOCKS4, SOCKS5).
+Supports Python 2.7+ and 3.4+.

 *NOTE: This library isn't designed for production use.
 It's advised to use your own proxies or purchase a service which provides an API.
 These are merely free ones that are retrieved from sites and should only be used for development